bsu-cbs-research/babi/README.md

 ### What it does

+Ingests raw capnostream and motion-capture files from a study session, aligns them on a common timeline, and flags the parts of the capnostream where the CO₂ waveform looks abnormal (e.g. sensor artefacts, dropouts) so you can exclude those moments from your analysis.

 Each study session produces two kinds of recording:

 - A **capnostream** file (`.xlsx`) — the breath/CO₂ waveform sampled 20 times per second.
 - One or more **motion** files (`.tsv`) — body-marker positions sampled 100 times per second from the motion-capture rig.

-The two clocks rarely line up perfectly, and the capnostream waveform sometimes goes flat or noisy when the sensor is disturbed.
-This program:

 1. Reads both kinds of file out of a folder you select.
-2. Uses a small machine-learning model to scan the CO₂ waveform and mark each moment as either *normative* (looks like a real breath) or *abnormal* (sensor artefact, dropout, etc.).
+2. Uses a small machine-learning model to scan the CO₂ waveform and mark each moment as either _normative_ (looks like a real breath) or _abnormal_ (sensor artefact, dropout, etc.).
 3. Shifts the capnostream timeline by an offset you supply (in seconds) so it sits on top of the motion timeline.
 4. Writes out three clean files you can drop straight into your analysis tools.